Breakfast 30 mins

 This homemade granola can last for a week (or even longer sometimes!) at room temperature in an airtight container.
 I love to store it in cute mason jars which makes it easy or on-the-go!

 • Did you know you can freeze homemade granola?
-It can last up to 2-3 months if in a tight container!
+It can last up to 2-3 months in the freezer if in a tight container!

 Homemade Granola Variations